mcverge/legacy/README.md

 * You may not redistribute/resell this as your own.
 * You may not claim this to be your own.

-This isn't a requirement, but at the very least, please give us credit somewhere; it would mean a lot.
+Please give us credit somewhere; it would mean a lot.
 (I won't give support to those that don't, just saying.)

 P.S.
 Sorry about my CSS Class namings (it was a form of obfuscation to prevent people from code stealing, and it somewhat worked :D)